MarkSoluiman/BudetAppTeamProject/Readme.md

 ## How to Build the Project
 ### Installations
-Our project uses numerous packages that may require installation:
+Our project uses numerous packages that require installation:
 - x
 - x
 - x
 These packages can also be found in the package.json and package-lock.json files.
+In the project folder, run the command 'npm install'.

 ## Build
 To access our app, use the Expo Go application on an Android mobile device/emulator.
 The emulator that some members of our team used during development and testing is Android Studios Virtual Device Manager.
 In the project folder, run the command 'npm start' and follow the given steps to open the app on your chosen device.